 Stephanie currently plays a violin with the label “Landolfi,” part of the Oskar Back collection, and a Morizot bow, both on generous loan from the Dutch Musical Instruments Foundation (NMF).

 Kaja Majoor (1998) is currently studying with Arisa Fujita at the Royal Conservatoire in The Hague.
-Within her master she is doing a NAIP specialization (New Audiences and Innovative Practice) to combine her musical and artistic skills – next to violin, she is also studying illustration/design at the Willem de Kooning Academy in Rotterdam.
+Within her master she is doing a NAIP specialization (New Audiences and Innovative Practice) to combine her musical and artistic skills – next to violin, she also studied illustration/design at the Willem de Kooning Academy in Rotterdam.
 Kaja has a big love for chamber music and the classical repertoire, but next to that she also has a big passion for jazz and contemporary music.

-Kaja Majoor (1998) started playing the violin at the age of seven.
+Kaja started playing the violin at the age of seven.
 She followed her first violin lessons at the State Music School in Warsaw, Poland.
 From 2012 until 2016 she attended the School for Young Talent in The Hague.
 She is currently studying classical violin (with NAIP specialization) at the Royal Conservatory in The Hague with Arisa Fujita.
 Beforehand she was studying with Theodora Geraets.

 Kaja played in several ensembles and orchestras including Atheneum Kamerorkest, Koninklijk Conservatorium Orkest, Jong Metropole Orkest and Nationaal Jeugd Orkest.
 She worked with conductors such as Gustavo Gimeno, Antony Hermus, Mark Wigglesworth and Arjan Tien.